Evan827h/Pong/README.md

 Computer Oponent was made using a vector plot algorythm I made to tell the right pong where to intercept the ball.

-ball accelerates based off number of collisions.
+The Ball accelerates based off number of collisions with player paddles.